Trinity-SYT-SECURITY/NASA_2025_ALL/README.md

 - **Error Handling**: User-friendly error messages without sensitive data exposure
 - **Rate Limiting**: API abuse prevention (optional feature)

+## 🤝 Contributing Guidelines

+We welcome community contributions!
+Please follow these steps:

+1. Fork the project
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+### Development Standards
+- Use ESLint and Prettier for code formatting
+- Write tests for new features
+- Update documentation
+- Follow semantic versioning

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details